FreeLCS FAQ

 Is TruePeak measurement supported ?

 Yes :) When you install the software you can choose which method of peak measurement is used: sample peak or TruePeak.
+Also TruePeak limiting is used when peak limiting is needed.

 Is peak limiting used when loudness correction adjusts volume up ?